vincentmackay/uvrules/README.md

 ## Documentation

-Full documentation and tutorials will be added soon.
+See Jupyter notebook tutorial.
+Full documentation will be added soon.

 In the meantime, see: